It is common for dieters to turn non-dieting into another diet, even though these people don’t think they are.

 - Remember, if you aren’t hungry, it doesn’t mean you can’t eat.
 Mindful eating allows you to be mindful about what you decide.

 - Food tastes amazing when you are hungry for it.
-Knowing this, may helps you to wait until you are hungry.
+Knowing this, may help you to wait until you are hungry.

 - Asking powerful questions gives you a chance to disrupt old thought patterns and look at the situation in a different way.
 You might not get an answer right away…but it’s an experiment.
 Stay curious and non-judgmental.
 Things will become clear eventually.
 If you need support, get help.